Car Park off Park Road:

 In the summer of 2014, a statue was unveiled at the entrance to the National Football Centre at Burton-on-Trent to commemorate Arthur's contribution to football.

-1909- The horticultural Society which had held small events previously decided to relocate from Wolverhampton Road athletics ground and move to the larger venue on the Stafford Road, they sublet the ground for £9.00.
-The shows became a successful community event with competitions for livestock, fruit, vegetables, table decorations, best horse and cart, horse leaping and bee keeping among other features.
+1909- The Horticultural Society who had held small events previously decided to relocate from Wolverhampton Road athletics ground and move to the larger venue on the Stafford Road, they sublet the ground for £9.00.
+The shows became a successful community event with competitions for livestock, fruit, vegetables, table decorations, best horse and cart, horse leaping and bee keeping amongst other features.

 1914- The area used by the flower show society was put up for auction, and the society with a loan from a local farmer purchased the grounds for £ 1,050.00.
 With the grounds secure, the society went on to hold the flower show in August of 1915 with all proceeds going to the Red Cross, the show had over 700 entries.